JoshuaSimpson/personal-readme/README.md

 ![Clefairy pushing buttons](no-idea.gif)

-- Currently Tech Lead for Konsentus.
-It's an awesome team, and the first time I've taken on this sort of role
+- Currently Tech Lead for Otto Car
-  - I'm still finding my bearing and actively looking for feedback, so let me know where I can improve
+  - I'm always looking for feedback, so let me know where I can improve
   - I enjoy the balance of hands on dev and the more 'concept-oriented' parts of my role, but most of all the people part
   - I really enjoy that we get to experiment with different ways of working and new processes as a team and cultivate a learning environment
-- I'm also Crypto's People Champion
   - I like enabling and effecting change
   - I love when people come to me with opinions on things
+  - As a result of a shift towards the management aspect of my job, I don't touch code as much anymore, but I love pair programming with people when I can
+  - Because I'm not as much of a hands on developer anymore, and I juggle multiple items, I tend to keep myself away from critical items - but am always happy to help

 # Key Values